[Ben plays Blackjack his final time in disguise]

 [Ben asks Micky why he's being asked to join the team of card players]

-Ben Campbell: [in regards to Mickey Rosa inviting him to the Blackjack team] So why are you telling me?
+Ben Campbell: So, why are you telling me?

 Micky Rosa: Well, let's just say a spot opened up on our roster.

 Micky Rosa: Jimmy got a job at Google.